 Several MHC faculty members are Brooklyn College Personal Counseling Program staff supervisors (Kuhlman, Robles).
 Others are Psychology Department teaching faculty members with clinical or neuropsychological backgrounds (Rabin, Walder, Reigada, Miles, and Chalmers).
 Adjunct faculty members are skilled professionals who represent various disciplinary (mental health counseling, social work, and psychology) and theoretical orientations.

 We regret that we are unable to meet or speak individually with potential applicants concerning the Program due to the volume of inquires.
 We offer periodic informational meetings for prospective applicants to the Brooklyn College Mental Health Counseling Program.
-These meetings provide an opportunity to visit the Brooklyn College campus, meet with MHC faculty, and ask questions about our Program.
+These meetings provide an opportunity to visit the Brooklyn College campus, meet with MHC faculty and students, and ask questions about our Program.
 Attendance at an information meeting is not required in order to apply to the Program.

 Our next series of informational meetings will be on the following dates: